docQodly/docs/docs/studio/pageLoaders/components/image.md

 The **Image** component offers versatile solutions for enhancing your web application's visual experience:

 - **Static Images**: Display fixed visual elements, such as logos, icons, and decorative images.
-- **Dynamic Content**: Display dynamic content fetched from datasources.
+- **Dynamic Content**: Display dynamic content fetched from qodlysources.
 - **Data Visualization**: Display charts, graphs, and diagrams as images, enabling the visualization of complex data in a more accessible and engaging manner.